iamd3vil/rlsr/docs/src/content/docs/config/config.md

 The `changelog` section configures how the changelog is generated for your releases:

 - `format`: Specifies the format of the changelog (e.g., "github").
+- `exclude`: An array of regular expressions to exclude specific entries from the changelog.